 This is a certificate that states that building work can commence on an approved development, and that it complies with the terms of the consent and the Building Code of Australia.
 This certificate can be issued by either Council or an independent Certifier.
 You must have development consent to obtain a construction certificate.
 No work can start before you obtain a construction certificate.

-You must also appoint a Principal Certifying Authority (PCA) and notify Council two (2) days prior to work commencing.
+You must also appoint a Principal Certifying Authority (PCA) and notify Council 2 days prior to work commencing

-To appoint Council as your PCA, please click here for the application form.
+To appoint Council as your PCA, please use the PCA Nomination form